 Route Grade Votings

-16m.
-Set in the arete is an attractive groove.
-Enter this using an unhelpful set of well scoured holds; frequently frustrating, though fortunately the gear is good!
-Continue up the easier and excellent groove to a good ledge below an overhanging block.
+Set in the arete is this attractive groove.
+Enter this using an unhelpful set of scoured holds; frequently frustrating, though with good gear.
+Continue up the groove to a good ledge below an overhanging block.
 Overcome this at its left-hand corner by a short struggle or, if you have had enough, escape off to the left.

 Login to your ROCKFAX account to add your comments - Search for comments.